-When I arrived in New York City at the start of the journey, even the coolest kids told me it was a suicide mission.
+When I arrived in New York City to begin my journey, even the coolest kids told me it was a suicide mission.

-With what seems with hindsight astonishing nonchalance, I set off anyhow.
-When did I lose my what-the-hell DNA?
-Was it when I had my first child?
-When I took out my first mortgage?
-Or was it when I started work?
+With what seems now astonishing nonchalance, I set off anyhow.
+When did I lose my what-the-hell mojo?

 Maybe the Department of Transport has a lot to answer for.

 I made it beyond New Jersey.
-By the time I reached Colorado, open-hearted Americans had driven me through 13 US states in 14 days of hitch-hiking, without a single night’s paid accommodation.
-I had experienced gas shortages and generosity; Jayne Layno, Johnson Fortenbaugh Jr. and Candy McCarthy; Washington DC, Emerald Isle, Nashville, Amarillo and Los Alamos.
+By the time I reached Durango, open-hearted Americans had driven me through 13 US states in 14 days of hitch-hiking, without one night’s paid accommodation.
+I had experienced gas shortages and generosity; Jayne Layno, Johnson Fortenbaugh Jr. and Candy McCarthy, of whom more later; Washington DC, Emerald Isle, Nashville, Amarillo and Los Alamos.

-I had met many extraordinary US citizens: diverse by accent, history and geography.
+I had met many Americans: diverse by accent, history and geography.
 Many seemed languidly confident, calm beyond reason.
-Some hid insecurity behind grandiose braggadocio.
-All were individualistic, in love with their dreams.
+Some hid insecurity behind hot air.
+All were in love with their dreams.
 Always, in love with their dreams.

 I ask myself what their dreams are these days.
 Maybe I should go and find out.

-I, too, was calm, then – about people, time and possessions.
+I, too, was calm, back in ’79 – about people, time and possessions.
 Maybe I was living in the moment and didn’t realise it.
 Hell, living in the moment hadn’t even been invented yet.
-‘Not long now before I have to be back in New York City,’ I would note later, in John Yetman’s lean-to by the rail tracks half-way up Mount Baldy on Vancouver Island.
-Having made this observation, I would then spend several days partying on Mount Baldy, in Victoria and in Vancouver, my non-refundable, non-amendable, air ticket in a pouch around my neck, moving not an inch closer to my destination on the other side of the continent.
+‘Not long now before I have to be back in New York City,’ I would write later, in John Yetman’s lean-to by the rail tracks half-way up Mount Baldy on Vancouver Island.
+Having made this observation, I would then spend days partying, in Victoria and Vancouver, my non-refundable, non-amendable, air ticket in a pouch around my neck, moving not one inch closer to my destination on the other side of the continent.

-Maybe my relaxation gene went the same way as my what-the-hell DNA.
+Maybe my relaxation gene went the same way as my what-the-hell mojo.

-Now, in 2017, I wonder whether exploring my US road trip can help me rediscover both.
-Could my mojo of calm be hidden somewhere in the tightly packed pages of my road-trip diary?
+Now, I wonder whether exploring my US road trip can help me rediscover both.
+Could my calm be hidden in the pages of my road-trip diary?

 ‘Here you go.’
 The driver nudged me with a beer.
 ‘The name’s Ray.
 The seat-belt’s broken.’